 Overview

 Alberta began CWD surveillance programs in the farmed and wild cervid populations in 1996.
-The programs for wild deer and elk are run by Alberta Environment and Parks (AEP); Alberta Agriculture and Forestry (AAF) runs the surveillance of farmed deer and elk.
+The programs for wild cervids are delivered by Alberta Environment and Protected Areas; Alberta Agriculture and Irrigation delivers the surveillance of farmed deer and elk.

 Surveillance of wild cervids

-Alberta’s surveillance program assesses the presence or absence of CWD in free-ranging:
+Alberta’s surveillance program assesses the presence or absence of CWD in free-ranging deer, elk and moose, but focuses primarily on mule deer and white-tailed deer.

 The division works co-operatively with hunters, guides and local residents to achieve objectives such as:

-- collecting and analyzing heads of wild deer and elk for evidence of CWD
+- collecting and analyzing heads of wild deer for evidence of CWD

 - providing surveillance data necessary to assess the geographic distribution of CWD in wild populations